Isma Monfort Vialcanet (1981)

 2018 – Publishing of ‘Chaos in the Valley’ and solo exhibition at Bostik cultural center in Barcelona, a story about the Demolition Derbies at the Shenandoah Valley (Virginia, USA).

-2016/2017 – Employed as a cameraperson and news video editor at the Washington DC bureau of Television of Catalonia (TV3), the # 1 news network in the region.
+2016/2017 – Cameraperson and news video editor at the Washington DC bureau of Television of Catalonia (TV3).

 2016 – Presence at ‘Cohabitar Entre-’ exhibition at ‘Fabra i Coats Centre d’Art Contemporani’ with images from the ‘Des De La Mina (.net)’ story.